by Texas Homesteader ~

 *This post contains an affiliate link

-The difference in the vigor of our growing veggie plants is pretty amazing when using this natural fertilizer.
+The difference in the vigor of our growing veggie plants is pretty amazing when using compost as a natural soil amendment & fertilizer.

 Recently RancherMan cleaned out the cattle trailer and I was quick to harvest this now easily-accessible precious material.